Australia–Timor-Leste spying scandal

-When the espionage became known, East Timor rejected the Timor Sea treaty, and referred the matter to the International Court of Justice (ICJ) in The Hague.
-Timor's lawyers, including Bernard Collaery, intended to call Witness K as a confidential witness in an 'in camera' hearing in March 2014.
+When the espionage became known, Timor-Leste rejected the Timor Sea treaty, and referred the matter to the International Court of Justice (ICJ) in The Hague.
+Timor's lawyers, including Bernard Collaery, intended to call Witness K as a confidential witness in an in camera hearing in March 2014.
 However, in December 2013 the homes and office of both Witness K and his lawyer Bernard Collaery were raided and searched by ASIO and Australian Federal Police, and many legal documents were confiscated.
-East Timor immediately sought an order from the ICJ for the sealing and return of the documents.
+Timor-Leste immediately sought an order from the ICJ for the sealing and return of the documents.

-In March 2014, the ICJ ordered Australia to stop spying on East Timor.
-The Permanent Court of Arbitration in The Hague considered claims by East Timor over the territory until early 2017, when East Timor dropped the ICJ case against Australia after the Australian Government agreed to renegotiate.
-In 2018, the parties signed a new agreement which gave 80% of the profits to East Timor and 20% to Australia.
+In March 2014, the ICJ ordered Australia to stop spying on Timor-Leste.
+The Permanent Court of Arbitration in The Hague considered claims by Timor-Leste over the territory until early 2017, when Timor-Leste dropped the ICJ case against Australia after the Australian Government agreed to renegotiate.
+In 2018, the parties signed a new agreement which gave 80% of the profits to Timor-Leste and 20% to Australia.

 The identity of Witness K has been kept secret under the provisions of the Intelligence Services Act and any person in breach of this could face prosecution.

 In June 2018 the Commonwealth Director of Public Prosecutions filed criminal charges against Witness K and his lawyer Bernard Collaery under the National Security Information (NSI) Act which was introduced in 2004 to deal with classified and sensitive material in court cases.
+In June 2022, Witness K, who had pleaded guilty, was sentenced to a three-month suspended term of imprisonment and a 12-month good behaviour order.
 Pre-trial proceedings continued until July 2022, when Collaery's prosecution was discontinued by Attorney-General Mark Dreyfus.

-On 9 February 2022 ABC reports that documents filed in court claims that Australia may have been monitoring the phone calls of political leaders in East Timor since 2000.
+On 9 February 2022 ABC reports that documents filed in court claims that Australia may have been monitoring the phone calls of political leaders in Timor-Leste since 2000.